raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 This spell can have additional effects depending on the terrain in the area, as determined by the GM.

 ***Fissures***.
 Fissures open throughout the spell's area at the start of your next turn after you cast the spell.
 A total of 1d6 such fissures open in locations chosen by the GM.
-Each is 1d10 × 10 feet deep, 10 feet wide, and extends from one edge of the spell's area to the opposite side.
+Each is 1d10 × 3.0m deep, 3.0m wide, and extends from one edge of the spell's area to the opposite side.
 A creature standing on a spot where a fissure opens must succeed on a Dexterity saving throw or fall in.
 A creature that successfully saves moves with the fissure's edge as it opens.

 A fissure that opens beneath a structure causes it to automatically collapse (see below).